Valorant Weapon Tier List: Best Guns (February 2026)

 • Magazine Size: 30/90

 Valorant is a precision-based shooting game.
-That is why an SMG like the Spectre does not go well.
-Before Nerf, Spectre had great accuracy, which was reduced significantly as it became the worst SMG in the game.
-Now, Spectre can be of good value if you can get closer to the enemy.
-Spectre also does not let opponents know the bullet traces, so it is a good feature to utilize in different situations.
+That is why an SMG like the Spectre does not do well.
+Before being nerfed, Spectre had great accuracy, which was unceremoniously reduced, turning it into the worst SMG in the game.
+Nowadays, the Spectre is mainly viable for close-range engagements.

 Valorant Bucky